 This is a guest article written by David Balaban.
 The author’s views are entirely his own and may not reflect the views of IT Governance USA.

-To thwart cyber attacks and steer clear of malware, users are told to be proactively prudent and avoid clicking suspicious links, ignore dubious email attachments, and say no to software bundles that may be riddled with dangerous code.
+To thwart cyber attacks and steer clear of malware, users are told to be proactively prudent and avoid clicking suspicious links, ignore suspicious email attachments, and say no to software bundles that may be riddled with dangerous code.

-A zero-click attack completely eliminates the human factor from the equation, instead relying on software and/or hardware flaws to gain a foothold on a device and execute a sketchy payload or steal data behind the user’s back.
+A zero-click attack eliminates the human factor from the equation instead of relying on software or hardware flaws to gain a foothold on a device and execute a sketchy payload or steal data behind the user’s back.

 Although zero-click attacks are not new, they do not hit the headlines nearly as much as classic malware outbreaks, ransomware onslaughts, data breaches, phishing, and other attacks.

 Let’s dive into the logic of zero-click exploitation and execution mechanisms.

 The main prerequisite for pulling off a successful zero-click compromise is a specially crafted chunk of data sent to a target device over a wireless connection such as Wi-Fi, NFC, Bluetooth, GSM, or LTE.